Breguet Gold Hunter Cased Repeater

 MOVEMENT : Quarter repeating, by two polished steel hammers striking two steel gongs.

 With a cylinder escapement, three arm gold balance with parachute suspension, spiral steel balance spring with regulator and temperature compensation curb.
 Jewelled pivots to escape and balance wheels.

 The repeat is activated by a pull and twist piston on the side of the case at 4.

-In good condition, running and repeating correctly (though the hour strike is a bit weak).
+In good condition, running and repeating correctly (though the hour strike is dull, so the gong needs some adjustment).

 DIAL : Silvered dial, signed “BREGUET” at 6 and with secret signature “Breguet” between 11 and 12.
 Engine turned engraving to the centre, and subsidiary seconds at 8.

 A few very light scratches to the engine turning but in overall very good condition.